Speed, Simplicity, and Scalability – Promised by Google’s programming language, “Go”.

 “Typical builds feel instantaneous; even large binaries compile in just a few seconds.
 And the compiled code runs close to the speed of C. Go lets you move fast.”

-Over the past two years, Go has gained huge interest and many bigger name projects using the languages, resulting into a rapid growth.
-Surprisingly, Go sits in 15th place, sandwiched between Scala and Haskell, according to the RedMonk Programming Language Rankings for June 2015 that based on frequency of use on GitHub and StackOverflow.It is also surprising that Apple’s Swift secured its position at 18th rank.
+Over the past two years, Go has gained huge interest and many bigger name projects using the languages, resulting in rapid growth.
+Surprisingly, Go sits in 15th place, sandwiched between Scala and Haskell, according to the RedMonk Programming Language Rankings for June 2015 that based on the frequency of use on GitHub and StackOverflow.It is also surprising that Apple’s Swift secured its position at 18th rank.
 Last year, the language was outside the top 20 and this year, it has moved two places up.

 For a few years now, Go has been making waves in backend development.
 With its version 1.6 launch (February 2016), Go came up with more interesting features of cross-build apps development for Android and iOS.

 No doubt, Go is unique in itself, as it’s syntax is inspired by Python and latent desire to correct the mistakes of C++ and Java.

 A calculator app called Ivy published by Google to the App Store and Google Play on the eve of Go’s upcoming release.
-Explore application and check out how they developed an Android & iOS app using Go.
+Explore the application and check out how they developed an Android & iOS app using Go.

 Ivy has a minimal app delegate for iOS and main activity for Android, covering the main Go runtime and calculator code.
 Developers wouldn’t find SDKs and much use of any platform-specific features like UIKit.
 Its display is just a drawing area, like an HTML5 canvas.

 Support for mobile platforms like Android and iOS is added by Go mobile sub-repository that provides tools during mobile app development.
 There are two most important strategies to follow to add Go into your mobile stack, i.e.